ProjetsPL/treehouse-theme/collections/_posts/es/_drafts/2020-07-20-6-simple-tricks-to-make-your-orchids-look-splendid.md

 toc: true
 promoted: false
 update_date: 2020-07-20
-title: 6 Simple Tricks to Make Your Orchids Look Splendid!
+title: 6 simples trucos para que sus orquídeas se vean espléndidas!
 description: "Your beloved orchids don’t want to bloom? \U0001F33A Learn those 6 easy methods to make them look beautiful again. ➡️ Find out how to care for orchids!"
 intro: Your orchid doesn't bloom properly, and it lost its previous charm?
 This type